Hegetotherium: Description

 In Hegetotherium, as in other hegetotheriids, the internal carotid artery travelled along the basicranial keel in an enclosed osseous canal.

 Hegetotheres are characterised by enlarged first upper incisors, implanted obliquely in the premaxilla.
 Their lower teeth have a straight lingual face.
 They were among the most recently diverging families of typothere notoungulates, with their early fossil record closely resembling mesotheriids.
 The hegetotheres, belonging to notoungulate group, have hypselodont (ever-growing) teeth.
 They reportedly have enlarged first upper incisors that are obliquely implanted in the prexamilla and lower teeth with a straight lingual face.

 Palaeobiology

 Palaeoecology

 The hypselodont teeth indicate of hegetotheriids has been interpreted to mean that they ate low-growing vegetables in open habitats.
 However, the cranial anatomy of Hegetotherium is indicative of a "mammalian woodpecker" ecology, suggesting that it used its jaws to break through wood to feed on xylophagous grubs and insects within fallen logs.
 Unlike other mammalian woodpeckers, such as Daubentonia, Dactylopsila, and Yalkaparidon, Hegetotherium was a diurnal, cursorial animal.
+According to a principal component analysis of the proximal articular surface of the ulna of H. mirabile, the species was neither specialised for climbing nor for digging.